Connemara: Irish language, literature, and folklore

 Memorial to Irish language activist and novelist Máirtín Ó Cadhain inside Dublin Airport: "The best literary tool I got from my folks is the language – a homely, earthy, polished language that may at times start me dancing and at times start me weeping, sometimes despite myself."

 The population of Connemara is 32,000.
 There are between 20,000–24,000 native Irish speakers in the region, making it the largest Irish-speaking Gaeltacht.
 The Enumeration Districts with the most Irish speakers in all of Ireland, as a percentage of population, can be seen in the South Connemara area.
 Those of school age (5–19 years old) are the most likely to be identified as speakers.

+The Gaeltacht regions of County Galway in green.
+The majority of Galway's Gaeltacht is located in Connemara.

 Writing in 1994, John Ardagh described "the Galway Gaeltacht" of South Connemara, as a region, "where narrow bumpy roads lead from one little whitewashed village to another, through a rough landscape of green hills, bogs, and little lakes, past a straggling coast of deep inlets and tiny rocky islands."
 Due the many close similarities between the landscape, language, history, and culture of West County Galway with those of the Gàidhealtachd of Scotland, the Connemara Gaeltacht during the Victorian era was often called "The Irish Highlands".
 Connemara has accordingly wielded an enormous influence upon Irish culture, literature, mythology, and folklore.

 Micheál Mac Suibhne (c.
 1760–1820), a Connacht Irish bard mainly associated with Cleggan, remains a locally revered figure, due to his genius level contribution to oral poetry, Modern literature in Irish, and sean-nós singing in Connacht Irish.
 Mac Suibhne was born near the ruined Abbey of Cong, then part of County Galway, but now in County Mayo.
 The names of his parents are not recorded, but his ancestors are said to have migrated from Ulster as refugees from the Cromwellian conquest of Ireland.

 He spent most of his life in Connemara and is said to have been a heavy drinker.
 Micheál Mac Suibhne and his brother Toirdhealbhach are said to have moved to the civil parish of Ballinakill, between Letterfrack and Clifden, where the poet was employed as a blacksmith by an Anglo-Irish landlord named Steward.
 It is not known whether Mac Suibhne ever married, but he is believed to have died in poverty at Fahy, near Clifden, around the year 1820.
 His burial place, however, remains unknown.